Cookies Policy

 Cookie Name Description Expiry Duration

-_GRECAPTCHA This domain is owned by Google Inc. Although Google is primarily known as a search engine, the company provides a diverse range of products and services.
-Its main source of revenue, however, is advertising.
-Google tracks users extensively both through its own products, sites and the numerous technologies embedded into many millions of websites around the world.
-It uses the data gathered from most of these services to profile the interests of web users and to sell advertising space to organisations based on such interest profiles, as well as aligning adverts to the content on the pages, where its customer’s adverts appear.
-173 Days
+_GRECAPTCHA This domain is owned by Google Inc. Although Google is primarily known as a search engine, the company provides a diverse range of Products and Services.
+Its main source of revenue, however, is Advertising.
+Google tracks Users extensively both through its own Products, Sites and the numerous technologies embedded into many millions of Websites around the world.
+It uses the data gathered from most of these services to profile the interests of Web Users and to sell advertising space to organisations based on such interest profiles, as well as aligning adverts to the content on the pages, where its Customer’s Adverts appear.
+5 Months

-VISITOR_INFO1_LIVE This Cookie is used, as a unique identifier to track the viewing of videos.
-180 Days
+VISITOR_INFO1_LIVE This Cookie is used, as a Unique Identifier to track the viewing of videos.
+5 Months

-MUID This domain is owned by Microsoft – it is the site for the search engine Bing.
-389 Days
+MUID This domain is owned by Microsoft and it is the site for the search engine Bing.
+1 Year

 __cf_bm This is a CloudFoundry Cookie.
 0 Days